eDadThanos/Hangman/README.md

 # Hangman
 To develop some hangman code.
-Compatibale only with codehs javascript console.
+Compatible only with CodeHS JavaScript console.